 Congratulations on your pregnancy!
 Once you see that positive test, it’s time to start thinking about finding the perfect provider for you and your baby.
 For some people, this is something that has been done long before conception, but for many, this big decision often takes a back seat to picking out cribs and strollers.
 However, choosing a provider whose birth philosophy matches your own is crucial in having the birth experience that you want.

-There are several different types of providers that care for expectant women, each with a different skill set, philosophy, and model of personal care before, during, and after birth.
+There are several different types of providers that care for pregnant people, each with a different skill set, philosophy, and model of personal care before, during, and after birth.

 Midwifery care is based on the idea that pregnancy and birth are normal, physiological processes in the body and should be treated as such.
-Women who are low risk or no risk (about 85-95% of women) benefit greatly from the care of a midwife.
-With midwifery care, pregnant women can expect prenatal visits that range from 30-60 minutes, during which they will assess the well-being of mama and baby, discuss ways to stay healthy including exercise and nutrition, and thoroughly discuss any questions or concerns.
+Pregnant people who are low risk or no risk (about 85-95% of people) benefit greatly from the care of a midwife.
+With midwifery care, pregnant people can expect prenatal visits that range from 30-60 minutes, during which they will assess their and baby’s well-being, discuss ways to stay healthy including exercise and nutrition, and thoroughly discuss any questions or concerns.
 Midwives typically have lower rates of intervention including cesarean birth, anesthesia, continuous fetal monitoring, and induction of labor.

 There are different types of midwives, whose training process and certification and/or licensure differ from one another.